 M-x describe-char

-to see the properties of the character at point, for example, its font face.debug-on-entry
+to see the properties of the character at point, for example, its font face. - Leveraging the

-function Emacs starts the debugger automatically when your function has an error, also refer to debug-on-entry (Programming in Emacs Lisp) - www.gnu.org.debug-on-quit
+function.
+Emacs starts the debugger automatically when your function has an error, also refer to debug-on-entry (Programming in Emacs Lisp) - www.gnu.org. - Setting the

-variable refer to debug-on-quit (Programming in Emacs Lisp) - www.gnu.org--init-directory
+variable, please head over to debug-on-quit (Programming in Emacs Lisp) - www.gnu.org for details. - Specifying

 to specify a directory other than~/.emacs.d/